MethodAtlas

 cat("Average effect, treating all:", mean(tau_true), "\n")

-# Compare with simple subgroup
+# Compare forest-based targeting with a simple rule (risk > 0)

 simple_policy <- as.integer(risk > 0)